macagoraga/cryptofolio/README.md

   - Add API keys (use read-only keys for security).

-Uses d3.js, techanjs for the charts and cryptocompare.com for the API.
+Uses d3.js, techanjs for the charts, ccxt and cryptocompare.com for the API.

 ![example](lib/data/example.jpg)